ravindasenarath/aws-saa/README.md

  - If application is not accessible(timesout) most probably SG issue
  - All inbound traffic is blocked by default
  - All outbound traffic is allowed by default

+## EC2 Solutions Architect Level

+### Elastic IPs

+ - When EC2 is Stop/Start public ip will be changed
+ - Elastic IP is a fix ip
+ - Only 5 Elastic Ips per account
+ - Try to avoid

+### Placement groups
+ - To have control over how EC2 placed on AWS infrastructure
+ - Strategies
+  - Cluster : law latency group in a single AZ **High performance**
+  - Spread  : Spread across underlying hardware ( max 7 per AZ ) **High Available**
+  - Partition : INstances spread across partitions within AZ **Hadoop/Cassendra/Kafka**

+### Elastic Network Interfaces ( ENI )

+ - Logical component in a VPC
+ - Virtual Network Card
+ - Can create on the fly and attach
+ - Bound to AZ

+### EC2 Hibernate

+ - When EC2
+  - Stop : Data on EBS is kept
+  - Terminate : EBS volues ( root ) is destroyed

+ - On EC2 Start
+  - OS Boot , User scripts run
+  - Application starts, caches get warmed

+ - Hibernate
+  - RAM is preserved
+  - Instance boots faster
+  - RAM is written to the EBS
+  - EBS should be encrypted